 1. The most important thing for them was the photographer.
 They went for a non-intrusive photographer because they wanted him to capture photos in the moment.

 2. Gráinne would also highly recommend a videographer because they watch their wedding video every anniversary which is such a lovely idea.

 3. They also made sure that they took 15 minutes together before the meal.
 They enjoyed these special moments having a glass of champagne and catching up with each other.
-This is great wedding advice that lots of brides give because if they don’t do it they regret it!
-Put it on your to do list if you have not already done so, as this is really a pure magical time on the day of your wedding.
+This is a great piece of wedding advice that lots of brides give because if they don’t do it they regret it!
+Make sure you put it on your to do list!

 4. One thing they do regret is not getting more photos of the sweets table and photo booth as these came later in the day!
 I totally agree with this because when I was doing my blog on “My 10 Top Tips To Create Your Wedding Sweets Table” the amount of couples who didn’t have a photo of their sweets table was insane.
 Even if your photographer has left for the evening before the sweets table or photo booth appears it might be an idea to ask one of your wedding guests to take some good photos of them.